hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 array.all? { |num| num < 5 }
 #=> true

-array.select do |num|
+array.each do |num|
   new_num = num + 1
   puts new_num
 end
-#=> [2, 4]
+#=> 2, 3, 4, 5
 {% endhighlight %}

-As you can see here, the blocks are being called by the `all?` and `select` methods.
+As you can see here, the blocks are being called by the `all?` and `each` methods.
 Blocks come in two forms.
 The first one we see in our `all?` example shows the block in `{}` form.
 Blocks can take an argument, which is passed as `|num|` in our example, and it **executes the rest of the block for each element in the array**.
-The second form of a block is the 'do...end' block.
+The second form of a block is the `do...end` block.
 It works in the same way as our curly-bracket enclosed block, accepting an argument, and **executing the code in the block once for each element of the array**.
 So why have two ways to write a block?

 The answer is syntax.
-Typically, when we want execute a *multi-line* block, we want to use a 'do...end' block like we see with our select method.
+Typically, when we want execute a *multi-line* block, we want to use a `do...end` block like we see with our each method.
 When we're executing *single* line blocks, we'll use a curly-bracket enclosed block.

 Okay, well I get it.
 But if blocks aren't objects, they can't be utilized for anything else other than when methods call it.
 It seems useful sure, but what's the big deal?
 Why doesn't Ruby have blocks as objects?

 Good question!

+#Proc

 Blocks aren't objects, but Ruby has a sweet object called a **Proc** which is exactly what you were looking for!
 A block, that can be harnessed into a variable, and called upon when needed!